DoctrinePHPCRBundle

 PHPCR Session Configuration

-The session needs a PHPCR implementation specified in the backend
+The session needs a PHPCR implementation specified in the backend section

-field, along with configuration options to bootstrap the
+by the type field, along with configuration options to bootstrap the

 implementation.
 The examples here assume that you are using Jackalope Doctrine